 Can be used with a variety of floor coverings

-On concrete, tiles, thermal insulation boards or painted surfaces
+On concrete, tiles, thermal insulation boards or painted surfaces (without underfloor heating)

-On secured wooden, ply-board or chipboard floors
+On secured wooden, ply-board or chipboard floors (without underfloor heating)

 Before priming the floor ensure that it is secure without any movement and all gaps between the boards have been sealed up to prevent the compound draining away.
 After the floor primer has dried, the compound should be poured out onto the floor immediately after mixing.
-A minimum thicknesses of 5mm is required.
+A minimum thickness of 5mm is required.

 On floors with underfloor heating